mrmundt/ptc-catalog/pages/save-ptc-to-repository.md

 1. Navigate to the main [`ptc-catalog` repository](https://github.com/bssw-psip/ptc-catalog)
 2. In the top-right of the page, click the `Fork` button
    ![Create a Fork](/ptc-catalog/assets/images/fork_button.png)
-3. Select your appropriate GitHub organization (or username) for the new forkrk
+3. Select your appropriate GitHub organization (or username) for the new fork

 ## Method 3: Create an Issue Template